vbugaevskii/IDAO-2021-darkmatter-id/README.md

 The solution for this track takes only 4 final models from solution for track 1.

 [`Track2`](Track2) contains python code for submission.

+## Other ideas

+Our models try to solve 2 seperate problems: classify particle's type, predict particle's energy.
+It turns out that better quality can be faster achived by solving these 2 problems simultaneously - predict one of 12 classes.
+The problem is that we need scores for particle's type classification, so we still have to train 2 heads.

+Example solution can be found [here](extra/Track1-CNN-labeled-2.ipynb).